Documentation

 Auto-Follow

-When you select a vehicle (from the list or a popup), the map automatically pans to follow it as it moves.
+When you select a vehicle, the map automatically pans to follow it as it moves.
 This continues as long as the vehicle remains selected.

 Vehicle Details

-Clicking See Details in a popup opens a searchable details drawer.
+Clicking See Details in the status card opens a searchable details drawer.
+On desktop it slides in from the right; on mobile it slides up from the bottom.
 The data is organized into four sections:

 Device Info